 Ben Lieber (Section 01)

 This is an intensive writing course.
 Frequent short papers will be assigned.
+Preference given to first-year students and to students who have taken a previous intensive writing course and who wish to continue to work to improve their analytic writing.
+Admission with consent of the instructor.
 Each section limited to 12 students.
-Preference given to first-year students and to students who have taken a previous intensive writing course and who wish to continue to work to improve their analytic writing.
 Fall semester: Senior Lecturer Lieber.
 Spring semester: Professor Barale and Senior Lecturer Lieber.

 If Overenrolled: Preference given to first-year students, students recommended by their First-Year Seminar instructor, and students who have taken a previous intensive writing course.